sanket-kul/Sanketkulkarni99603/README.md

 ## <👨‍💻 About Me>

-My name is **Sanket Kulkarni**, pursuing my Bachelor's 🎓 in Computer Engineering 💻 from PCCOE, Pune, Maharashtra.
+My name is **Sanket Kulkarni**, pursuing my Bachelor's degree 🎓 in Computer Engineering 💻 from PCCOE, Pune, Maharashtra.
 I am a **Data Science Enthusiast** & also passionate about **Machine Learning and Deep Learning**.
+I have completed **Google Data Analytics Specialization** through Coursera.

 <h1 align = "center">